After You Register

 Non-Payment of Tuition & Fees Collection Policy

 By registering for classes at Berklee College of Music, you acknowledged financial responsibility for the charges and fees assessed to your student account.
 You are also responsible for any additional costs related to your enrollment at the College.
 Student account balances are to be paid in full by the due date published.
 The student will be notified by email and home mailing address of any unpaid balance on the account.
 The student is also expected to periodically check their online account for any additional charges or loss/reduction in aid that resulted in an unpaid balance.
 After the semester notices will be sent to the home mailing address advising the student of their unpaid balance.
 If payment has not been received once a semester has ended that account will be considered delinquent and in default.
-Should it be necessary to place a delinquent account with an outside collection agency, the student will be responsible to reimburse the College for any fees assessed by the agency.
+Should it be necessary to place a delinquent account with an outside collection agency, the student will be responsible to reimburse the College for any collection agency fees, which may be based on a percentage at a maximum of 50% of the debt, and all costs and expenses, including reasonable attorney’s fees, we incur in such collection efforts.

 All payments that are received after the published deadline for any given semester will be subject to a $250 late payment fee.